mariofilllll/Aviation_Accidents_Analysis/README.md

-# Python Data Analysis Project
+# Aviation Accidents Analysis

 ## Description
-This project involves data analysis using Python and Jupyter Notebook, aimed at uncovering trends and providing actionable insights.
+This project analyzes a dataset of aviation accidents to identify patterns, trends, and key insights.
+Visualizations are used to highlight the countries and days of the week most affected by aviation accidents.

 ## Included Files
-- **Progetto_7_Mario_Filizzola.ipynb:** Jupyter Notebook with Python code and analysis.
+- **Progetto_7_Mario_Filizzola.ipynb:** Jupyter Notebook containing the full analysis and visualizations.
+- **aviation-accidents.csv:** Dataset with details of aviation accidents.

 ## Objectives
+- Clean and preprocess the dataset for analysis.
+- Identify countries with the highest number of aviation accidents.
+- Analyze accident trends by day of the week.
+- Create visualizations to present key findings.

+## Features
+- Data cleaning and normalization, including date handling.
-- Perform exploratory data analysis (EDA) to uncover trends.
+- Exploratory data analysis (EDA) to uncover patterns.
-- Use Python libraries to clean, process, and visualize data.
-- Generate insights for decision-making.
+- Bar charts visualizing top 10 countries and accident frequency by day of the week.

 ## Tools
-- Python (Pandas, NumPy, Matplotlib, Seaborn)
+- Python (Pandas, Matplotlib)
 - Jupyter Notebook

 ## Contact